 Frequently Asked Questions

-When was the Operation München — Recapture of Bessarabia?
+When was the Operation München — Recapture of Basarabia?

-Who won the Operation München — Recapture of Bessarabia?
+What was the outcome of the Operation München — Recapture of Basarabia?

 The Romania / Germany were victorious against the Soviet Union.

-What was the significance of the Operation München — Recapture of Bessarabia?
+What was the significance of the Operation München — Recapture of Basarabia?

 Related Battles